-Despite the massive changes that the field of contemporary art has undergone in the past several decades, that saw the dematerialization of the art object and onset of experiential events, most art institutions continue to be oriented around static, object-based exhibition formats.
-This iteration of the ongoing Case in Point series invites thinking around new modes of presenting performance, socially-engaged art, and ephemera.
-Speakers will present projects curated around new modes of body-centered work, experimental performative structures, and the possibilities for performance without live bodies.
-They will address questions such as: How do audiences respond to ephemeral experiences?
-How can institutions embrace the challenges and opportunities that technology, new media, and the Internet offer for event-based artmaking?
-What curatorial models offer the most flexibility to artists?
+Artis and the Tel Aviv Museum of Art presented a panel discussion about curating performance.
+Many contemporary art institutions are oriented around static, object-based exhibition formats, even considering the shift in contemporary art in recent decades which saw dematerialization of the art object and rise of experiential events.
+This panel invited thinking around new modes of presenting performance, socially-engaged art, and ephemera.
+The speakers addressed questions including: How do audiences respond to ephemeral experiences?
+How can institutions embrace the challenges and opportunities that technology, new media, and the internet offer for event-based art-making?
+And what curatorial models offer the most flexibility to artists?